sebam2k4/sebastiankulig-Jekyll/readme.md

 ## Notes
 1. Please feel free to fork/clone to play around with the code or develop your own project.
-2. This project will most likely develop into a full Jekyll theme in the future.
+2. This project will most likely develop into a full Jekyll theme in the future for anyone to use.
 3. Please don't use any of my content: text and pictures.